-The European Centre for Electoral Support (ECES) facilitated the participation of the delegation of the African Union Commission in the Convening Committee meeting of the Declaration of Principles for International Election Observation, held in New York City on 17–18 June 2025.
+The Pro-Electoral Integrity project, funded by the Italian Ministry of Foreign Affairs and International Cooperation facilitated the participation of the delegation of the African Union Commission in the Convening Committee meeting of the Declaration of Principles for International Election Observation (DoP) of the UN Department of Political and Peacebuilding Affairs (DPPA), held in New York City on 17–18 June 2025.

 Discussions focused on the evolving electoral environment, including the impact of disinformation, artificial intelligence, digital campaigning, political polarization, and increasingly restrictive operational contexts for election observation missions.
 Participants also exchanged views on strengthening cooperation among endorsing organizations and adapting observation methodologies to emerging technological and political realities.

-The meeting formed part of the broader implementation process of the Declaration of Principles for International Election Observation (DoP), originally launched at the United Nations in 2005 and endorsed by more than fifty intergovernmental and international non-governmental organizations worldwide.
+The meeting formed part of the broader implementation process of the DoP, originally launched at the United Nations in 2005 and endorsed by more than fifty intergovernmental and international non-governmental organizations worldwide.
 The Declaration establishes common principles and professional standards for credible, impartial, and independent international election observation.

 The Convening Committee also prepared the agenda and priorities for the Twentieth Anniversary Implementation Meeting of the Declaration of Principles, held later in 2025 in Geneva.
 Discussions emphasized the continued relevance of international election observation in promoting transparency, public confidence, and democratic governance amid a rapidly changing global electoral landscape.